 And besides any errors you make will add character to your scarf!

-Basically a scarf is a straight piece of knitting in the shape of a rectangle.
+Basically, a simple scarf is a straight piece of knitting in the shape of a rectangle.

 You cast on the required number of stitches to make the scarf the width you want and keep knitting until your scarf is long enough to wrap around you neck a couple of times and hang down to your waist.